 Over time, teams’ roster sizes grew, abetting the trend.
 Teams went from 16 “active list” players available for play in every game in 1925 to 30 by 1938, and 40 by 1964.
 Since the 2011 season, each team can identify 46 active and seven inactive players before each game.
 More roster spots meant coaches could afford to reserve spots for specialists.

 Specialization was gradual as coaches adopted new strategies to take advantage of players with unique physical attributes and skills — all in the name of trying to gain an edge on their opponents.

 Increasingly, kickers became more one-dimensional.
-Witness Miami Dolphin Garo Yepremian — 5 feet 8 inches and 175 pounds — when he tried to salvage a botched field goal attempt in his team’s 14-7 Super Bowl VI victory over the Washington Football Team That play was not his finest moment, but his kicking prowess made him worthy of a roster spot — Yepremian was named to the NFL All-Decade for the 1970s.
+Witness Miami Dolphin Garo Yepremian — 5 feet 8 inches and 175 pounds — when he tried to salvage a botched field goal attempt in his team’s 14-7 Super Bowl VI victory over the Washington Commanders That play was not his finest moment, but his kicking prowess made him worthy of a roster spot — Yepremian was named to the NFL All-Decade for the 1970s.
 Like any specialist, kickers needed to excel only at the job they were hired to do.

 The late 1950s saw an explosion in football’s popularity, particularly after the 1958 Championship Game between the Baltimore Colts and the New York Giants, which is still considered by some as “the greatest game ever played.”
 Player pay, however, was slow to catch up.

 A Cleveland Plain Dealer story told the story of how almost all Browns players worked second jobs in the early 1960s during the six-month off-season to supplement their income.